Kotlin/KEEP/proposals/kmp-kotlin-to-java-direct-actualization.md

 [The proposal](#the-proposal) doesn't cover that case well since the design would become more complicated.
 The current proposal is a small incremental addition to the existing model, and it doesn't block us from covering the second case later if needed.

+`KotlinActual` annotation has `SOURCE` retention by design.
+This way, the annotation is least invasive for the Java sources, and it should be enough to have compile-only dependency on `kotlin-annotations-jvm.jar`.
+Which doesn't contradict the "pure Java project" case.

 ## Kotlin-to-Java expect-actual incompatibilities diagnostics reporting

 **Invariant 1.** Kotlin compiler cannot report compilation errors in non-kt files.